ckeditor/ckeditor5/packages/ckeditor5-font/tests/manual/font-color.md

 ### Testing

-Try to:
-- Change color and background color by selecting many paragraphs.
+- Change the font color and font background color on selected text.
-- Change color and background color by selecting some text.
+- Change the font color and font background color across many paragraphs.
-- Check if chosen colors from dropdown are added to recent color list.
+- Check whether the colors are added to recent colors list.
-- Try to re-apply color from Recent Color list - check if it moves to it beginning.
+- Try to re-apply a color from recent colors list: the color should move to the beginning of the list.